 Anti Corruption Policy

 This policy reiterates our commitment to integrity and explains the specific requirements and prohibitions applicable to our operations under anti-corruption laws, including, but not limited to, the Singapore Prevention of Corruption Act of 1960 (the “PCA”).
-This policy contains information intended to reduce the risk of corruption and bribery from occurring with the Journal's activities.
+This policy contains information intended to reduce the risk of corruption and bribery from occurring with the journal's activities.
 The Journal strictly prohibits all forms of corruption and bribery and will take all necessary steps to ensure that corruption and bribery do not occur in its business activities.

-II.
-Scope
+I. Scope

 This policy is applicable throughout the Journal’s operations.
 This policy applies to all of the Journal's editorial team, staffers, authors, reviewers, agents, consultants, partners and any other third-party representatives (collectively as “stakeholders”) that, on behalf of the Journal, have conducted or likely to conduct business outside the Singapore when interacting with non-Singapore government officials.